 With this one, I’m treading on thin ice, I must admit.
 However, I constantly meet people who demand that we must define the roles for our team so everybody knows exactly what is their piece to work on and where they should keep their fingers off.
 Others want clear roles so they have the single-wringable neck they can twist.
 Both notions do not appeal to me.

 Looking at what psychologist worked out, roles are important social constructs we create.

 We assume roles so we can take our places in a social context.

 In any social context we need to find our spot.
 We also need to find one in a software team.
 Sadly, the perfect spot never exists.
 Many of us also want diversity and potential to develop and the situation we are in and the team we are part of changes.
 Therefore, we copy roles, adapt them, test them and negotiate them with the people around us.

 Talking about roles is part of this negotiation and necessary.
 Some of us need clear demarcation: this is for me, this is for your.
 A stable, clear system of roles.
 Others need freedom to change roles every day.

-Many of the tools we use when creating innovations have been invented for a specific purpose.
+Many of the collaboration patterns we use when creating innovations have been developed with a specific purpose and setting in mind.
 And they have been optimized accordingly.
-To my regret, the real value is lost to many who use the tools and they use it because it is modern, or they just love to do it or whatever reason.
+To my regret, the real value is lost to many who apply the patterns and they try to achieve a different purpose or even just do it because it is the modern thing to do or someone told them to do so.